 A roof above one’s head

 Getting the width of the roof panels is easy.
 Simply match the width of each of your two roof panels to the width of the side panels.
 Then, see how they fit over the A-shaped front and back.
 You want them to measure them long enough to extend out over the sides of the kennel.
+When figuring out how to make a homemade dog kennel, this step ensures the roof gives proper coverage on all sides.

 Giving the roof panels an overhang helps drain off rain.
 It also helps limit excess moisture from affecting the end grain.
-Then use a saw or a plane to bevel the edges of your roof panels to create a mitre joint
+Then use a saw or a plane to bevel the edges of your roof panels to create a mitre joint.

 🐶 Pro Tip.
 Round off the corners of the roof to keep your dog safe from being poked.